John-Nagle/ttyloopdriver/README.md

 the port on.

 USB devices are guaranteed 100mA, but if you want more than that, you have to ask.
-We ask for 500mA, the maximum for USB versions 1 and 2, by programming a register in the CP2102 USB interface.
-If the host device says yes, the CP2012 turns on /SUSPEND after successful completion of the power handshake.
+We ask for 400mA, below the 500mA  maximum for USB versions 1 and 2, by programming a register in the CP2102 USB interface.
+We also set the speed for the serial port to 45 baud when 600 baud is requested.
+Programming is done with Silicon Labs' Simplicity Studio program.

+If the host device says yes to the request for 400mA, the CP2012 turns on /SUSPEND after successful completion of the power handshake.
 Turning off the device in software (as when the host computer goes to sleep) will turn off /SUSPEND.